Mehmet Oz: Healthcare

-In 2022, Oz said that he would vote to repeal the Affordable Care Act if he were elected to the Senate, and backed Medicare Advantage Plus.

-By contrast, in 2009, Oz said "It should be mandatory that everybody in America have healthcare coverage.
+In 2009, Oz said "It should be mandatory that everybody in America have healthcare coverage.
 If you can't afford it, we have to give it to you..."
-And in 2010, Oz supported a government-backed healthcare system and was featured in an advertisement that promoted The Affordable Care Act, also known as Obamacare.
+And in 2010, Oz supported a government-backed healthcare system and was featured in an advertisement that promoted the Affordable Care Act, also known as Obamacare.
 Oz has said that the healthcare systems that he thinks work the best are Germany and Switzerland, which are both universal healthcare systems.

+By contrast, in 2022, Oz said that he would vote to repeal the Affordable Care Act if he were elected to the Senate, and backed Medicare Advantage Plus.
 Regarding those without healthcare coverage, Oz said they "don't have a right to health, but they have a right to access, to get that health."

 LGBTQ rights

 In 2010, Oz hosted and offered support to transgender youth and their families on his television show.
 In 2012, after facing criticism for hosting a guest who supported pseudoscientific reparative or conversion therapy on his show, he announced that he is opposed to conversion therapy and called conversion therapy "dangerous".
 Oz also had guests from GLAAD on his show who spoke out against conversion therapy.

 As a Senate candidate, Oz endorsed enacting federal protections of same-sex marriage.
 In April 2022, Oz supported legislation to prohibit transgender people from participating in sports that are divided by gender-based categories rather than sex-based categories.
 In May 2022, he said that a transgender youth movement is based on "false science", while not supporting a ban on hormone blockers, adding that the doctor and family should decide, rather than politicians.